kuokuo123/otter-launcher/README.md

 - "app" to launch application menu
 - etc.

 It's recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
 Use your wm's window rules to control its window size.
+Also, some helper scripts can be found in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.

 [Image Source: Artist Kat Corrigan & MWMO Stormwater Park](https://www.mwmo.org/learn/visit-us/exhibits/waterways-and-otterways/)